hyperkai/django-blog/simple-blog/README.md

 ---

-## You must do below for settings.py for any deployments:
+## You must do below for settings.py for 2 deployments:

 Change "SECRET_KEY = 'abcdefg'" to different secret key for secure. <-- Line 12
 (If you don't mind security, don't need to change 'abcdefg' which works properly)